grantlucas/Logger-TXT/README.md

 Logger TXT - Quick command line logging
 =======================================

-Logger TXT is meant as a small tool to log activities throughout the day to a simple, portable text file, along with the date/time.
+Logger TXT is a small, shell based tool to log activities throughout the day to a simple, portable text file, along with the date/time.
 Options are available to log a specific entry under a type and project.
 All entries are stored in log.txt which is automatically created in the folder where logger.sh resides.

 Example output in log.txt
 -------------------------